Using the Class Store to Teach Economic Principles

 - Discover how inflation works and the effect it can have on the classroom economy

-- Copies of What Is My Opportunity Cost?
-(PDF) worksheet for each student
+- What Is My Opportunity Cost?
+(PDF), one copy per student

-- Examples of advertisements directed at kids (for optional activity in Part 4)
+- Optional: Examples of advertisements directed at kids, for optional activity in Part 4

-- Poster board and markers (for optional activity in Part 4)
+- Optional: Poster board and markers, for optional activity in Part 4

-- Internet access (for optional activity in Part 5)
+- Optional: Internet access, for optional activity in Part 5

 Set Up and Prepare